 Douglas Campbell QCCalled to the bar 1993 (England & Wales 1993, Ireland 2021) Took silk 2016 Silk

 Douglas is one of the few silks to excel at both hard and soft IP.
 His recent cases in the Court of Appeal include Icescape v Ice-World (patent: leading case on infringement under the doctrine of equivalents following the change in the law made by the Supreme Court in Actavis v Lilly); AP Racing v Alcon Components (patent), Frank v Nike (trade mark, upholding interim injunction granted in IPEC), London Taxis v Metrocab (shape trade mark), Comic v Twentieth Century Fox (“Glee” trade mark).
 Comic settled on the eve of the hearing in the Supreme Court in November 2017.
-His range of work at first instance is even broader: from pharma patent cases such as Warner-Lambert v Highland Health Board (second medical use) and Boehringer Ingelheim v Teva (fifth most commonly prescribed drug on the NHS) to telecommunications patents (Semafone v Eckoh, payment systems; BT v Assia, ADSL technology) to computer games (Blizzard v Bossland, copyright in “Overwatch” game; Bethesda v ABT, “Fallout” game, trade mark) to champagne and polo (Veuve Clicquot v Polistas, trade mark).
+His range of work at first instance is even broader: from mobile phone telecommunications (Interdigital v Lenovo, 4G standard; Semafone v Eckoh, payment systems; BT v Assia, ADSL technology), mobile phone apps (PlanetArt v Photobox) and medical devices (Coloplast v Salts) to pharma patent cases such as Warner-Lambert v NHS Scotland and others (damages enquiry on cross-undertaking relating to second medical use patent) and Boehringer Ingelheim v Teva (fifth most commonly prescribed drug on the NHS) to computer games (Blizzard v Bossland, copyright in “Overwatch” game; Bethesda v ABT, “Fallout” game, trade mark) to smart trainers (Puma v Nike, trade mark) to champagne and polo (Veuve Clicquot v Polistas, trade mark).
 His international experience includes numerous appearances in the European Patent Office (EPO), both Opposition Division and Technical Board of Appeal; and the Supreme Court of Bermuda (a trade mark case in 2017).